kubermatic/docs/content/kubelb/main/installation/management-cluster/_index.en.md

 ```

 Users can then either use [external-dns annotations](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/annotations/annotations.md) or the annotation `kubelb.k8c.io/manage-dns: true` on their resources to automate DNS management.

+The additional validation at the tenant level allows us to use a single instance of external-dns for multiple tenants.
+Although, if required, external-dns can be installed per tenant as well.